nearform/graphql-hooks-workshop/part-3-hooks/README.md

 # Part 3 - graphQL-hooks

 - Describe what GraphQL-hooks does
-- npm i graphql-hooks
+- `npm install graphql-hooks --save`
 - Update the front-end to use ClientProvider
-- Write a test component that uses useQuery
-- Verify everything is working
-- Now C&P the code the renders the list of stories - minus the graphql-hooks logic
-- useQuery for the list
+- import `useQuery` for the list
-- useMutation for the form -> move to a later step...
+- import `useMutation` for the form
-- Verify that both work / fix people issues
+- Verify that both work and fix any issues

 ## Fill in
 - Install `graphql-hooks`